lclaam/NogiBlog/README.md

 1. install required packages with
 `pip install -r requirements.txt`

-2. run scrap.py to get all the image and blog content locally
+2. run scrap.py to get all the images and blogs content locally

 3. start a local host to run the app with
 `flask run`